ominitay/kiss-zig/README.md

 ### Note

-This repo builds LLVM with all default targets to allow Zig to cross-compile.
-This is the officially supported configuration by Zig.
-If you don't mind giving up the official support and cross-compiling, you may use the Zig packages in the community repo instead.
+This repo builds `LLVM` with all default targets to allow `Zig` to cross-compile.
+This is the officially supported configuration by `Zig`.
+The community repo package is out-of-date and possibly broken, thanks to changes introduced in `Zig` meaning that the `LLVM` package must be built with all default targets.
+The only way this may be fixed is by the official `LLVM` package being changed to include all targets.
+If this doesn't happen, the community package will be dropped.